ntop/ntopng/doc/src/alerts/alerts_explorer.rst

 been generated), whose list includes Host, Interface, Network, Flow, etc. as described in :ref:`BasicConceptAlerts`.

-Alerts can be just triggered as one-shot, or can have a duration, that is, they are active for a certain period of time.
-This period of time starts then a condition is verified (e.g. a threshold is met) and stops when the condition is no longer verified.
+Alerts can be just triggered as one-shot, or can have a duration, that is, they are active for a certain period of time (in the *engaged* state).
+This period of time starts when a condition is verified (e.g. a threshold is met) and stops when the condition is no longer verified (and alerts are moved in the *past* state).
 For this reason, such alerts are said to be *engaged* or *past*, depending on whether the triggering threshold is still met or not.
+Alerts on flows are always one-shot.

 .. _Engaged Alerts:

 Engaged Alerts
 --------------

 When the threshold is first met, ntopng puts the corresponding alert in an *engaged* state.
 The set of alerts that are currently engaged is available from the engaged alerts page identified by the hourglass icon.
+This applies to all alert families, with the only exception of Flow alerts.

 .. figure:: ../img/basic_concepts_alerts_engaged_alerts.png
   :align: center